danielbradley/Extract/README.md

 ```

 This header is included to provide access to the 'fopen', 'fclose', and 'fprintf' functions:
-'fopen' is used to open the files indicated by the command-line arguments,
+'fopen' is used to open the files indicated by the command-line arguments, as well as open '/dev/null',
 'fclose' is used to close those files, and
 'fprintf' is used to write pre-formatted text blocks to the standard output stream.